Microsoft Copilot vs. ChatGPT: What’s the difference?

 When comparing ChatGPT versus Copilot in a business context, your choice may depend on your tech stack:

-ChatGPT Team or Enterprise is more versatile across industries and platforms.
+ChatGPT Business or Enterprise is more versatile across industries and platforms.
 It’s not tied to a specific suite of software, so it’s ideal for teams using multiple tools or needing custom GPTs for proprietary workflows.

 Ultimately, ChatGPT offers more flexibility, while Copilot delivers more embedded, task-specific support.